MicrosoftDocs/memdocs/memdocs/intune/fundamentals/policy-sets.md

 - Setting a policy set assignment of **All Users** to **Autopilot Profile** is unsupported.

 - Policy sets have the following enrollment restrictions and Enrollment Status Page (ESP) issues:
-  - Restrictions and ESP do not support virtual group assignments.
+  - Restrictions and ESP don't support virtual group assignments.
-  - Restrictions and ESP do not strictly support exclusion group assignments.
+  - Restrictions and ESP don't strictly support exclusion group assignments.
   - Restrictions and ESP use priority-based conflict resolution.
 Restrictions and ESP might not be applied to the same users as the rest of a policy set's payloads if the restrictions and ESP are also targeted by a higher priority restriction and ESP.
-  - The default restrictions and ESP cannot be added to a policy set.
+  - The default restrictions and ESP can't be added to a policy set.

 - MAM policy types that support policy sets include the following:
   - MAM WIP (Windows) MDM targeted managed app protection